State#

 Example

-In the sudoku example, presented in section Quick Start, the following lines define the color of the selected value of a dropdown menu.
-When the value was set by the user, which we can know if _clinguin_assume(sudoku(X,Y,V)) is part of the domain-state, then we show it using the primary color (blue).
+In the sudoku example, presented in section 🚀 Quick Start, the following lines define the color of the selected value of a dropdown menu.
+When the value was set by the user, which we can know if _clinguin_assume(sudoku(X,Y,V), true) is part of the domain-state, then we show it using the primary color (blue).
 Otherwise, the value was inferred by the system and we show it using the info color (gray).

-attr(dd(X,Y),class,("text-info")):-_all(sudoku(X,Y,V)), not _clinguin_assume(sudoku(X,Y,V)).
+attr(dd(X,Y),class,("text-info")):-_all(sudoku(X,Y,V)), not _clinguin_assume(sudoku(X,Y,V), true).

 _clinguin_context/2